 If you are thinking about feedings cherries to your dog, it’s not recommended it because they are known to cause gastrointestinal upset in pets.

 - The cherry fruit, which comes from the genus Prunus, comes to two varieties: sweet and sour.

-- The benefit of cherries are vast because of their antioxidant content.
+- The benefits of cherries are vast because of their antioxidant content.
 They are known to reduce inflammatory conditions and oxidative stress.

-- Cherries have a lower glycemic index, provide three grams of fiber per cup and are low in calories.
+- They have a lower glycemic index, provide three grams of fiber per cup and are low in calories.

-- As a source of antioxidants, vitamin C and potassium, cherries boast a number of health benefits, including:
+- As a source of antioxidants, vitamin C and potassium, this fruit boasts a number of health benefits, including:

 - promoting weight loss

 - treating gout